Data-Driven Influence Functions for Optimization-Based Causal Inference: Problem Setup: From Numerical to Empirical Gateaux Derivatives

-\paragraph{The mean potential outcome and augmented inverse propensity weighting.} We very briefly overview the celebrated doubly robust estimate of the mean potential outcome.
-The average treatment effect is simply the difference of these doubly robust estimators for the treated and control means; for simplicity, we discuss the treated mean only. \begin{example}[Mean potential outcome] The observation $O=(X,A,Y)$ includes covariate $X$, treatment $A\in\{0,1\}$, and outcome $Y\in \mathbb{R}.$ The statistical functional of the mean potential outcome is:
+Our first example is the mean potential outcome: we start from regression adjustment identification.
+There are other more complex estimands, such as longitudinal estimands, which readily admit causal identification without expert knowledge (such as G-computation for longitudinal causal inference), but which may admit many variations whose nonparametric influence functions may require expert knowledge analysis.
+In these settings, with general identification approaches but more case-by-case estimation bias adjustments, a starting identification is readily available and computerization can still be useful.
+We very briefly overview the celebrated doubly robust estimate of the mean potential outcome.
+The average treatment effect is the difference of these doubly robust estimators for the treated and control means; for simplicity, we discuss the treated mean only.
+The observation $O=(X,A,Y)$ includes covariate $X$, treatment $A\in\{0,1\}$, and outcome $Y\in \mathbb{R}.$ Under the Neyman-Rubin potential outcomes framework \citep{rubin2005causal}, an individual is endowed with a vector of potential outcomes $Y(a)$, one for each level of (binary) treatment $a \in \{0,1\}$, where $Y(a)$ denotes the outcome that would obtain under intervention $A=a$.
+For causal estimands, we apply conventional identifiability assumptions, e.g. consistency ($Y(A)=Y$), ignorability ($Y(0), Y(1) \perp A \mid X$) and positivity ($P(A=1 \mid X) \in(0,1)$). \begin{example}[Mean potential outcome] The statistical functional corresponding to the mean potential outcome is:

-\end{example} Plug-in estimation by the conditional expectation is termed \textit{regression adjustment}.
-The functional is also identified by \textit{inverse propensity weighting,} $\textstyle \fnl(P) =\E[Y(1)]= \E \left[Y \frac{\mathbb{I}[A=1]}{e(X)}\right]$, where $e(x) = P(A=1\mid X=x)$ is called the propensity score.
-(We omit explicit discussion of assumptions such as consistency and ignorability, under which these identification results hold).

-Given two identifying functionals for the mean potential outcome, a natural question is: can these identification approaches be combined in some way to improve estimation?
-The \textit{doubly-robust} estimator exactly does so \citep{robins1994estimation}.

-Appealing properties (mixed-bias and rate-double-robustness) can easily be verified from its functional form.
-Although the form of AIPW could be deduced from the point of view of combining different identification approaches, more broadly, it is a canonical example of one-step adjustment by influence functions.